 Breast reduction surgery is also known as Reduction Mammaplasty.
-Women who may be unhappy about having large breasts, and/or want to treat symptoms such as back pain, breathing problems and poor posture, may benefit from reduction mammaplasty (breast reduction), during which fat, glandular tissue and skin are removed from the breasts.
+Women who may be unhappy about having large breasts, and/or want to treat symptoms such as back pain, breathing problems and poor posture, may benefit from breast reduction, during which fat, glandular tissue and skin are removed from the breasts.
 The resultant smaller breasts increase patient comfort, and look more in proportion to the rest of the body.
-Ideal candidates for reduction mammaplasty are women with oversized breasts that are causing medical problems, low self-esteem, and/or physical or social discomfort.
+Ideal candidates for reduction mammaplasty in Fairfield County are women with oversized breasts that are causing medical problems, low self-esteem, and/or physical or social discomfort.

 Liposuction alone is sometimes used to reduce breast size.
 One advantage is that it leaves little-to-no scarring.
 However, because liposuction removes only fatty tissue, patients must have more fatty than glandular tissue in their breasts.
 Liposuction is also often used on men whose breasts are enlarged.